BZoennchen/supercollider-book/_build/html/_sources/chapters/misc/terms.md

 + a noisy restaurant 90 dB
 + a baby crying 110 dB
 + a jet engine 120 dB
-+ a ballon popping 157 dB
++ a balloon popping 157 dB

 If we follow that convention, we can compute the decibels of a sound intensity $I$ by